 Local patrons still claim that the taste of the coffee (strong and slightly bitter) has not changed and it remains their favorite breakfast spot in Ipoh!

-A trendy cafe close to Little India, Yinzo Kopi is quickly gaining traction for its cozy environment, excellent iced coffee and tasty food (nasi lemak with curry chicken)!
+A trendy cafe close to Little India, we recommend Yinzo Kopi for their comfortable air-conditioned environment, excellent iced coffee and tasty food (nasi lemak with curry chicken)!

 4. Kedai Kopi Ah Chow

-For an alcoholic twist to the Ipoh white coffee, you can head over to Kedai Kopi Ah Chow.
+For an alcoholic twist to the traditional white coffee, you can head over to Kedai Kopi Ah Chow.

 It might be the best coffee you’ve ever tasted!
 Affordably priced too!